Sweet Castoreum is not your regular castoreum tincture prepared from aged and cured Beaver Castors.

 The Beaver has been trapped for millennia by indigenous peoples around the world, valued for its waterproof pelt, as a food source, and for the odoriferous and medicinal properties of its sacs.
 The inner "hairs" of the Beaver pelt have tiny hooks on their tips, which make it ideal for felting and the production of hats and clothing.

-Though Castoreum is no longer popular as a medicine, it has been used as an anti-pyretic, ( to lower the temperature), an anodyne similar to Aspirin, ( it contains salysilic acid), an anti-inflammatory and ant-epileptic.
+Though Castoreum is no longer popular as a medicine, it has been used as an antipyretic, ( to lower the temperature), an anodyne similar to Aspirin ( it contains salicylic acid), an anti-inflammatory and ant-epileptic.
 It is said to increase blood pressure and cardiac output and has been used for the treatment of hysteria and dysmenorrhea.

-The scent of Castoreum is persistent and enduring.
-It is a fragrance component that can greatly extend the life-span of a perfume.
+The scent of Sweet Castoreum is persistent and enduring.
+It is a fragrance component that can greatly extend the lifespan of a perfume.
 I have experimented with a few drops of Castoreum on blotting paper.
-After 6 weeks the scent was still strongly present, and it may have persisted longer had I not misplaced the blotting paper.
+After 6 weeks, the scent was still strongly present, and it may have persisted longer had I not misplaced the blotting paper.

 Castoreum blends well with Clove, Nutmeg, Cardamom and other spices, Jasmine, Oakmoss, Liquorice, Vetiver, Patchouli and Spikenard, and many types of Pine, Spruce, Fir and cedar.
 It seems to have a natural affinity with other aromatic citizens of our northern forests and woods.